 Your name appears at the top of the Participants panel in the Status area as well as in the Participants list below it.
-In both places you will see information about your permissions (see Understanding Permissions on the facing page), your current activity (see Status Indicators on page 41) and your profile (see Editing Your User Profile on page 48).
+In both places you will see information about your permissions (see Understanding Permissions below), your current activity (see Status Indicators on page 32) and your profile (see Editing Your User Profile on page 36).
 In the Participants list, all the Moderators in the session are displayed in alphabetical order at the top of the list (above the horizontal rule), followed by all the Participants, who are also listed in alphabetical order.